-Shop around for a better price with one of the many online veterinary pharmacies, such as 1-800-PetMeds, Drs.
-Foster & Smith, or Pet Rescue Rx, which donates 100 percent of its net profits to rescues and shelters of the customer’s choice.
+Shop around for a better price with one of the many online veterinary pharmacies, such as 1-800-PetMeds, or Drs.
+Foster & Smith donates 100 percent of its net profits to rescues and shelters of the customer’s choice.

 I once had to take a dog in my care to the vet to remove part of a tick that I had failed to fully get out.
 As a precaution, he put her on medication for Lyme disease.
 The vet didn’t stock it, so he sent me to my pharmacy to get it filled.
 When I received the quote from the pharmacy, I almost passed out.
 I purchased just enough to last me until I could have the medicine delivered by an online source.
 The savings were enormous!